Thoughts, ponderings, reflections.

 Today, “church” is a place one goes to listen to a half hour message and sing.
 And if you’re really spiritual, you also go to church on Wednesday to get more information.
 Ours is a disembodied faith that is about teaching and singing.
 It isn’t a way of life.
 We treat things like care for the poor, living simply, practicing hospitality, etc. as optional.
 They are primarily understood as supplemental programs.
 Not things that are woven into the fabric of our lives. (emphasis mine)

-1. One Response to “There’s More to Church Than Teachin’ & Singin’”
+One thought on “There’s More to Church Than Teachin’ & Singin’”